 To serve: Shake your jars out into a bowl and enjoy!
 The dressing should evenly coat everything giving you perfectly dressed salad in seconds.

-Are these ranch chicken jar salads low carb?
+Are these jar salads low carb?
 Yes, with only 6 g net carbs per serving, these can fit into the keto diet.

 - swap the lettuce for kale or spinach